 As Masons we only pursue the universal Religion or the Religion of Nature.
 This is the Cement which unites Men of the most different Principles in one sacred Band and brings together those who were most distant from one another.

-Although allegiance to an absolute monarch – to be ‘a true liege man to the king’ – had been at the core of the Old Charges, it was now the case that freemasons were to respect the ‘supreme legislature’: an elected parliament, independent judiciary, and a constitutional monarch.
+Although allegiance to an absolute monarch – to be ‘a true liege man to the king’ – had been at the core of the Old Charges, it was now the case that freemasons were to respect the ‘supreme legislature’: an elected parliament, independent judiciary, working in conjunction with a constitutional monarch.

-Desaguliers expressed the concept of an ideal political structure – that ‘which does most nearly resemble the Natural Government of our System’ – and his support for constitutional monarchy in his allegorical The Newtonian System of the World:
+Desaguliers expressed the concept of such an ideal political structure – that ‘which does most nearly resemble the Natural Government of our System’ – in his allegorical The Newtonian System of the World:

 The Primaries lead their Satellites,